itsneufox/itsneufox.github.io/openmp-server-deploy/part-a.md

 To start, connect to your server using PuTTY or any SSH client supported by your hosting provider.

 {: .note-title }
+> **Need help connecting?**
 >
-> **Need help connecting?**
 > Check your hosting provider's documentation or search for guides on connecting via SSH using PuTTY or similar clients.
-> **Note:** Some SSH connections may require a key file.

 ## Step 2 - Update Your Linux Instance